sarsbars/university/README.md

 - Sarah did the contact-us page as well as combining all of the files, and adjusting some of the class names for redundancy.
 She was in charge of contact.html, contact-style.css and general-style.css.<br />

-- Haodi was in charge of the About us section, he wrote about.html and about-style.css although some changes were made to make it fit with the other pages.
+- Haodi was in charge of the About us section, he wrote about.html and about-style.css

 ### Project Features
 - Responsive Design: The layout is optimized for different screen sizes (desktop, tablet, mobile) to ensure accessibility and usability across devices.   <br />